Displaying 81 - 100 of 203

 The number of Veterans who require assistance to live independently and achieve gainful employment is expected to increase exponentially over the coming years.

 Recent changes in federal regulations meant that more than 200,000 Veterans became eligible for health care services through the Veterans Health Administration, which serves some 8 million of the country’s 23 million Veterans.
-The Veterans Health Administration contracted Altarum Institute to develop and implement a marketing and communications strategy to reach these Veterans, providing information and encouraging them to apply for enrollment in VA.
+The Veterans Health Administration contracted Altarum to develop and implement a marketing and communications strategy to reach these Veterans, providing information and encouraging them to apply for enrollment in VA.

 Office of the National Coordinator for Health Information Technology Federal Advisory Committees Support